MarshalX/atproto/README.md

 ### Quick start

 First of all, you need to create the instance of the XRPC Client.
-To do so, you have two major options: asynchronous, and synchronous.
-The difference only in import and how you call the methods.
+To do so, you have two major options: asynchronous and synchronous.
+The difference is only in the import and how you call the methods.
 If you are not familiar with async, use sync instead.

 For sync: